jansete/file_version/README.txt

  - If you choose "All Files": All files that internal use file_create_url() will have file version token.
- - If you choose "Image Styles": All image styles follow system pattern '/styles/' or user defined patterns (for external file system integration) will have file version token.
+ - If you choose "Image Styles": All image styles follow system pattern '/styles/' will have file version token (included external file system integration like s3fs module).

 ADVANCED USE:
 You can define a comma separated list to exclude or force files with a